-- LOW TIME ON SITE – without deeper engagement, chances visitors connect with relevant products vanish.
+- LOW TIME ON SITE – without deeper engagement, chances of visitors connect with relevant products vanish.

-- MOBILE REVENUE GAP – sales from mobile traffic have much lower rates compared to regular traffic.
+- MOBILE REVENUE GAP – sales from mobile traffic have much lower rates than regular traffic.

 There is also mounting evidence that conversion bias is correlated with the rising use of Conversion Rate Optimization (CRO).
 And truth is, CRO works, with a high ROI.
 However, it focuses on a tiny fraction of visitors who follow paths trodden by your existing customers.
 This ignores likely 90% or more of so-called ‘out-of-market buyers’.

 Even a moderate conversion bias may therefore have a direct impact on your ability to sustain or accelerate revenue growth from your traffic.